telerik/winforms-docs/diagram/settings-pane.md

 * __RadPageViewPageText__ - representing the content of the Text tab

->note You have access to each control in every of the default content pages.
+>tip You have access to each control in every of the default content pages.
 Hence, you can add, remove, edit controls:
 >

 {{source=..\SamplesCS\Diagram\DiagramItemsManipulation.cs region=EditTabs}}